sjaugmented/Project1-Uno/README.md

     drawValue: 0<br>
 }

-Action Cards will be assigned a value for the sake of logic comparisons, in ascending order of danger to the CPU in the event they lose:
+Action Cards will be assigned a value for the sake of logic comparisons, in ascending order of danger to the CPU in the event it loses:

 greenReverse = {<br>
     value: 10,<br>